apache/openwhisk-utilities/README.md

 Shared utilities used across Apache OpenWhisk project repositories.

+### [Utility listing]

+The following utilities are included in this repository (by subdirectory):

+- _scancode_ - Configurable code scanning utility that performs file and line-level checks on all files (exclusions permitted) on a provided path.

 ### Issues

 Report bugs, ask questions and request features [here on GitHub](../../issues).